nathansb2022/Kickoff/README.md

 # IMPORTANT

 Completely enhanced this tool.
 Just added chatGPT to the mix as a helper with the scan results.
 See kickoffwAI folder for python3 script.
-Read comments in header of the py file.
+Read comments in header of the py file that has required packages.
 When prompted on how you would like your scan data to be reviewed by chatGPT with model="gpt-4", try "Take the following input and generate a vulnerability report in markdown".
 Furthermore, I have incorporated a version with Feroxbuster (See kickoffwFerox folder).

 # Terminal Output